 Environmental Protection Agency (EPA).

-The U.S. Environmental Protection Agency (EPA) invites nominations from a diverse range of qualified candidates with expertise in the area of human health risk assessment (hygienist) or in environmental epidemiology with expertise in exposure analysis to be considered for appointment to its Human Studies Review Board (HSRB) advisory committee.
-The anticipated vacancy will be filled by September 1, 2015.
-Sources in addition to this Federal Register document may also be utilized in the solicitation of nominees.
+The Environmental Protection Agency (EPA) invites nominations from a diverse range of qualified candidates with expertise in bioethics to be considered for appointment to its Human Studies Review Board (HSRB) advisory committee.
+Anticipated vacancies will be filled by September 1, 2014.
+Sources in addition to this Federal Register Notice may also be utilized in the solicitation of nominees.

-On February 6, 2006, the Agency published a final rule for the protection of human subjects in research (71 FR 24 6138) that called for creating a new, independent human studies review board (i.e., HSRB).
+Background: On February 6, 2006, the Agency published a final rule for the protection of human subjects in research (71 FR 24 6138) that called for creating a new, independent human studies review board (i.e., HSRB).
 The HSRB is a federal advisory committee operating in accordance with the Federal Advisory Committee Act (FACA) 5 U.S.C.
 App.
-2 section 9 (Public Law 92-463).
+2 § 9 (Pub.
+L. 92-463).
 The HSRB provides advice, information, and recommendations to EPA on issues related to scientific and ethical aspects of human subjects research.
 The major objectives of the HSRB are to provide advice and recommendations on: (1) Research proposals and protocols that include human subjects; (2) reports of completed research with human subjects; and (3) how to strengthen EPA's programs for protection of human subjects of research.
-Typically, the HSRB reviews protocols and completed studies involving pesticide studies, such as worker exposure studies with agricultural handlers applying pesticides in field conditions; janitorial maintenance personnel applying antimicrobial pesticides in commercial settings; and field efficacy studies for skin applied insect repellent products.
 The HSRB reports to the EPA Administrator through EPA's Science Advisor.
 General information concerning the HSRB, including its charter, current membership, and activities can be found on the EPA Web site at http://www.epa.gov/osa/hsrb/.

 HSRB members serve as special government employees or regular government employees.
-Members are Start Printed Page 22995appointed by the EPA Administrator for either two or three year terms with the possibility of reappointment for additional terms, with a maximum of six years of service.
-The HSRB typically meets up to four times a year and the average workload for HSRB members is approximately 25 to 30 hours per meeting, including the time spent at the meeting.
-Responsibilities of HSRB members include reviewing extensive background materials prior to meetings of the Board, preparing draft responses to Agency charge questions, attending Board meetings, participating in the discussion and deliberations at these meetings, drafting assigned sections of meeting reports, and assisting finalization of Board reports.
+Members are appointed by the EPA Administrator for either two or three year terms with the possibility of reappointment for additional terms, with a maximum of six years of service.
+The HSRB usually meets up to four times a year and the typical workload for HSRB members is approximately 25 to 30 hours per meeting, including the time spent at the meeting.
+Responsibilities of HSRB members include reviewing extensive background materials prior to meetings of the Board, preparing draft responses to Agency charge questions, attending Board meetings, participating in the discussion and deliberations at these meetings, drafting assigned sections of meeting reports, and helping to finalize Board reports.
 EPA compensates special government employees for their time and provides reimbursement for travel and other incidental expenses associated with official government business.
 EPA values and welcomes diversity.
 In an effort to obtain nominations of diverse candidates, EPA encourages nominations of women and men of all racial and ethnic groups.

-Members of the HSRB are subject to the provisions of 5 CFR part 2634, Executive Branch Financial Disclosure, as supplemented by the EPA in 5 CFR part 6401.
+Members of the HSRB are subject to the provisions of 5 CFR Part 2634, Executive Branch Financial Disclosure, as supplemented by the EPA in 5 CFR Part 6401.
 In anticipation of this requirement, each nominee will be asked to submit confidential financial information that fully discloses, among other financial interests, the candidate's employment, stocks and bonds, and where applicable, sources of research support.
 The information provided is strictly confidential and will not be disclosed to the public.
-Before a candidate is considered further for service on the HSRB, EPA will evaluate each candidate to assess whether there is any conflict of financial interest, appearance of a lack of impartiality, or prior involvement with matters likely to be reviewed by the Board.
+Before a candidate is considered further for service on the HSRB, EPA will evaluate each candidate to assess whether there is any conflict of financial interest, appearance of a lack of impartiality, or Start Printed Page 15119prior involvement with matters likely to be reviewed by the Board.

 Nominations should include a resume or curriculum vitae providing the nominee's educational background, qualifications, leadership positions in national associations or professional societies, relevant research experience and publications along with a short (one page) biography describing how the nominee meets the above criteria and other information that may be helpful in evaluating the nomination, as well as the nominee's current business address, email address, and daytime telephone number.
 Interested candidates may self-nominate.